The Bipartisan Infrastructure Law was signed on November 15, 2021. It is a historic investment in the restoration and protection of the environment.

 Ecosystem Restoration Investments under the Bipartisan Infrastructure Law

 In Fiscal Year 2022, the Bipartisan Infrastructure Law provided $15 million for ecosystem restoration projects in national parks.
 Projects fall into the below topic areas and compliment key Department of the Interior initiatives.
-For Fiscal Year 2023, 37 projects were approved for funding.
-See the full Fiscal Year 2022 and 2023 below.
+See the list of projects through Fiscal Year 2026 below.

 Conserve and restore unique biocultural island resources and increase biodiversity with a focus on Pacific Islands and U.S. Territories.
 Restore function and integrity of near-shore (coral and oyster reefs, sea grass) and coastal communities (salt marsh, sand dunes, bluffs, mangrove, maritime forest) to protect park natural and cultural resources, support local communities, and promote visitor enjoyment.